NVP12/Adversarial-Defense-Strategies-for-Object-Detection-In-Autonomous-Vehicle-Perception-Systems/README.md

 *Image source: [Unite.AI](https://www.unite.ai/optical-adversarial-attack-can-change-the-meaning-of-road-signs/)*

 ## Overview
 Adversarial attacks are small, carefully crafted changes to input images that are almost invisible to humans but can completely fool machine learning models.
 For example, a slightly altered stop sign might still look like a stop sign to us, but an object detector could misclassify it as a speed-limit sign — a dangerous outcome for an autonomous vehicle.
-Defense against adversarial attacks means building systems that can detect, resist, or adapt to these hidden perturbations, ensuring that AI models remain reliable even when under attack.
+Defense against adversarial attacks means building systems that can **detect, resist, or adapt** to these hidden perturbations, ensuring that AI models remain reliable even when under attack.

-This project explores robustness of CNN-based object detection models (with YOLOv4 as baseline) against adversarial attacks in the context of autonomous vehicle perception.
+This project explores **robustness of CNN-based object detection models** (with YOLOv4 as baseline) against adversarial attacks in the context of **autonomous vehicle perception**.
-We propose a self-supervised continual learning pipeline that enables the detector to adapt during deployment by leveraging adversarial inputs in real time.
-The pipeline incorporates an adversarial detector (MagNet), a teacher-student framework (YOLOv8 → YOLOv4), and ROS2-based integration for automated training and inference.
+We propose a **self-supervised continual learning pipeline** that enables the detector to adapt during deployment by leveraging adversarial inputs in real time.
+The pipeline incorporates an **adversarial detector (MagNet)**, a **teacher-student framework (YOLOv8 → YOLOv4)**, and **ROS2-based integration** for automated training and inference.

 ---